MTRXO/Console-math-aplication/README.md

 #What is this ?

-Hello it is my math application wchich will help you in counting a few types of opertions.
+Hello it is my math application which will help you in counting a few types of opertions.

 #Navigation